98zyx/Hetero-center-loss-for-cross-modality-person-re-id/README.md

 ## Update:
 2020-01-07:
-we fix up a bug in learning rate schedule, before that only the first three parameter group's learning rate will be correctly decay to 1/10, after that our model's performance slightly increased.
+we fix up a bug in learning rate schedule, before that only the first three parameter group's learning rate will be correctly decay to 1/10.
+However, after fixing up the bug, the model's performance still stay the same.
+The updated model and code have been upload.

 ## Requirments:
 **pytorch: 0.4.1(the higher version may lead to performance fluctuation)**